 It’s official: IOC confirms Tokyo Olympics 2020 will be postponed due to coronavirus outbreak

-Japan Prime Minister Shinzo Abe proposal of a one-year postponement for the Tokyo Olympics due to the coronavirus outbreak has been accepted by the International Olympic Committee on Tuesday, marking the first time in history of the Summer Games being affected during peacetime.
+The organisers had come under intense pressure to act quickly and postpone the Tokyo Summer Games because of the growing Covid-19 pandemic

-It is an extraordinary move, unprecedented in peacetime, as the world battles the coronavirus pandemic.
+Japan Prime Minister Shinzo Abe’s proposal of a one-year postponement for the Tokyo Olympics due to the coronavirus pandemic has been accepted by the International Olympic Committee on Tuesday, marking the first time in history that the Summer Games has been affected during peacetime.

-“I proposed to postpone for about a year and president Bach responded with 100 percent agreement,” Shinzo Abe told reporters referring to Thomas Bach, head of the IOC.
+“I proposed to postpone for about a year and president Bach responded with 100% agreement,” Shinzo Abe told reporters referring to Thomas Bach, head of the IOC.

 The decision was confirmed by IOC in a statement later: